Royal Canin: Early history

 The period under the ownership of Guyomarc'h saw a marked expansion of the company, particularly in the area of research and development.
 A dedicated research center was opened in Saint-Nolff, Brittany, during 1973.
 Over the decade leading up to 1982, additional subsidiaries were established in other European countries.
 These included Italy, Sweden, Belgium, Spain, Germany and Denmark.
 Another factory was built in northern France to service sales in the countries of the north of Europe.
 From 1982 onwards, Royal Canin diversified its portfolio to products such as canned food and bird seed and saw its production quadruple to 200,000 tons in ten years.

 The Guyomarc'h group of companies was purchased by the Paribas Affaires Industrielles (PAI) in 1990.
 Royal Canin recorded a loss in 1993; the following year the Guyomarc'h group was divided into four separate businesses, one of which remained as Royal Canin.
 In 1994, a new CEO was appointed and focused on three pillars: dry food, health through nutrition and dog-handling expertise.
-The bank wished to sell Royal Canin but its chairman managed to persuade it to list it on the Paris stock exchange instead, which took place in 1997.
+The group wished to sell Royal Canin but its chairman managed to persuade it to list it on the Paris stock exchange instead, which took place in 1997.
 Forty–three percent of the company was floated on the stock market and it raised the company's valuation to four and a half billion francs.
 The additional revenue raised provided the funding to buy Crown Pet Foods in 1999 and the James Wellbeloved brand in 2000.

 In 1999, Guyomarc'h site was recognized and Royal Canin's activities became independent from the other activities of this site.

 Recent history

-Paribas sold its holding in the company to Mars, Incorporated in July 2002 for more than of one and a half billion euros.
+Paribas sold its holding in the company to Mars, Incorporated in July 2002 more than of one and a half billion euros.
 The majority of this payment, almost ninety–three percent, was for "goodwill".
 The European Commission only agreed to the takeover by Mars if Royal Canin disposed of some assets to Agrolimen, a Spanish company.
-Royal Canin was removed from the stock exchange listing after the take over by Mars.
+Royal Canin was delisted from the stock exchange following its acquisition by Mars.

 In 2002, Mars acquired 40% of Royal Canin's stakes.
+The economic daily Les Échos describes this acquisition as the marriage of a French SME, a leader in Europe, and a powerful global distribution network.

 In March 2004, Royal Canin acquired the US and Canadian veterinary-grade food brands IVD, Medi–Cal and Techni–Cal from Del Monte Foods for $82.5 million.

 The company was one of the many brands affected by the 2007 pet food recalls.

 As of 30 April 2012, the FDA had reported no subsequent Class I, II, or III recalls by Royal Canin.
 The same year, Royal Canin established a logistics platform in Verdun, France.

 In 2018, Royal Canin celebrated its 50th anniversary.

 In 2021, Mars announced that it would invest 46 million euros in France, among which 22 million euros dedicated to its French and Global headquarters in Aimargues, France, where the historic plant, a pilot plant and an R&D center are located.